T-Specht/thoughtful/docs/ann.md

     - Tanh as `tf.Activations.TANH`
     - RELU as `tf.Activations.RELU`
     - Linear as `tf.Activations.LINEAR`
-- Error Function: Which function should be used to calculate the network's error.
+- Error Function: Which function should be used to calculate the network's error?
 You can define your own error function (refer to the interface `tf.Activations.ErrorFunction`) or use one of the following predefined ones:
     - MSE as `tf.Errors.SQUARE`
     - Cross Entropy as `tf.Errors.CROSS_ENTROPY`

 Most of the times, you have to experiment a lot to find the right parameters for the network.

-Now, we can create a new Network like:
+Now, we can create a new instance of an ANN with the following code snippet:

 ```javascript
 let ann = new tf.FeedForward.Network({